-Participants with Mannion and O'Mannion ancestry are encouraged to join the project.
+Those searching for added understanding of Mannion and O'Mannion ancestry are encouraged DNA test and to join the Mannion project.
 Variant spellings are also likely to be genetically related.
 At this time, those who have tested Y-DNA, mtDNA,X-DNA, and autosomal DNA should feel welcome.
 The best results for the surname study are expected to come from male Y-DNA Mannion participants.

 For an interesting interview about the Clan with Dr Joe Mannion you might listen to this link.

 The Mannion family name is an anglicised form of Ua/Ó Mainnín, signifying ‘descendant of Mainnín’, an early tenth-century king of the Sogain people of East Galway.
 This ancient clan can trace their roots in the medieval Irish genealogies to the Cruthin, the earliest band of 'Celtic' settlers deemed to have reached Ireland about the sixth century BC.
 An Ulster prince called Sogan Sálbuide is reported to have been granted an extensive territory in Connacht between the Clare river and the Suck by the legendary Queen Medb about the time of the birth of Christ.
 Following the relocation of the Uí Maine people to the area about AD 500, the kingdom of Sogan became a sub-kingdom of Uí Maine (later Hy Many), and its Sogain inhabitants were obliged to render tribute and military service to the Uí Maine overkings.